-However, as more tokens arrives, the regularized ratio fluctuates due to the randomness in the draws from $\Bern(0.7)$, while ideally it should be fixed at 0.7.
+However, as more tokens arrive, the regularized ratio fluctuates due to the randomness in the draws from $\Bern(0.7)$, while ideally it should be fixed at 0.7.
 Hence, there is additional benefit from being certain about the bias (with larger counts), which can be gained by using more tokens in the prompt.
 For the same example of $\Lmax=10$ and $q=\Bern(0.7)$, but now $T=10$, the optimal prompt becomes 3 \ZEROs and 7 \ONEs \cref{tab:betabern_seq_len}.
 There will be a small cost for predicting earlier $x_t$'s, as the regularized ratio is initially not exactly 0.7.

-\subsubsection{Non-uniform latent factor}
+\subsubsection{Non-Uniform Latent Factor}

 In \cref{tab:betabern_seq_len}, we show the optimal prompts on a few prompt setups.
-When $\beta=1$ and $p_\tau$ is uniform, the optimal prompt contains roughtly the correct proportion of \ZEROs and \ONEs even for a short task sequence length $T$, converging to the true bias in $q$ as $\Lmax$ increases.
+When $\beta=1$ and $p_\tau$ is uniform, the optimal prompt contains roughly the correct proportion of \ZEROs and \ONEs even for a short task sequence length $T$, converging to the true bias in $q$ as $\Lmax$ increases.
 When $\beta=2$ and thus $p_\tau$ is biased towards zero, the optimal prompts have to debias the prior, and thus the empirical ratio of \ONEs is further away from the ground truth bias 0.7, and requires larger $T$ and $\Lmax$ to converge to 0.7.

-\subsubsection{Loss ``landscape''}
+\subsubsection{Loss ``Landscape''}

-\Cref{fig:betabern_bern_landscape}(left) shows that the theoretical optimal prompt has a distinctively lower KL divergence compared to other prompts, wit hthe exception that $T=1$ still has a very flat landscape.
+\Cref{fig:betabern_bern_landscape}(left) shows that the theoretical optimal prompt has a distinctively lower KL divergence compared to other prompts, with the exception that $T=1$ still has a very flat landscape.
 The other columns show a clearer optimal region, especially for $\tau=0.7$.
-These are in stark contract to \cref{fig:sensitivity_landscape,fig:sensitivity_0.6_landscape} where the optimal points do not standout among other suboptimal prompts.
+These are in stark contrast to \cref{fig:sensitivity_landscape,fig:sensitivity_0.6_landscape} where the optimal points do not standout among other suboptimal prompts.

-\subsection{Pretraining on \texorpdfstring{$\BetaBern$}{}, prompting towards \texorpdfstring{$\BernMix$}{} (OOMD)}
+\subsection{Pretraining on \texorpdfstring{$\BetaBern$}{}, Prompting towards \texorpdfstring{$\BernMix$}{} (OOMD)}